jbruce12000/kiln-controller/docs/ziegler_tuning.md

 By default it is 400.
 You can change this as follows:

 ```
-python kiln-tuner.py zn.csv --targettemp 500
+python kiln-tuner.py recordprofile zn.csv --targettemp 500
 ```

-(where the target temperature has been changed to 500)
+(where the target temperature has been changed to 500 in the example above)